osama-ata/Alt-Ctrl-Proj/docs/code2tutorial/03_project_.md

 | `activities`          | `list`   | List of `Task` objects belonging to this project.|
 | `wbss`                | `list`   | List of `WBS` objects belonging to this project. |

 Note that date attributes like `plan_start_date` are typically stored as strings in the raw XER data.
-You might need to convert them to Python `datetime` objects if you plan to perform date calculations (PyP6Xer-dev doesn't do this automatically for all date fields).
+You might need to convert them to Python `datetime` objects if you plan to perform date calculations (Alt-Ctrl-Proj doesn't do this automatically for all date fields).

 ## Conclusion

-In this chapter, you've learned that the `Project` object in PyP6Xer-dev represents a single project from your XER file.
+In this chapter, you've learned that the `Project` object in Alt-Ctrl-Proj represents a single project from your XER file.
 It's more than just a collection of attributes; it acts as a central point to access information *about* the project and provides convenient ways to retrieve the tasks and WBS elements that belong specifically to it, by filtering the main collections managed by the `Reader`.

 You now know how to access the `Project` collection from the `Reader`, get individual `Project` objects, and use their attributes and the `.activities` and `.wbss` properties to explore the project's structure and contents.